Informatics staff and student expenses guidance

 If in doubt about the eligibility of any expenditure then it is advisable to check, in advance, with the authorising signatory.

-- All travel must be pre-approved by the budget holder.
+- All travel on University business must be pre-approved by the budget holder.
 In the case of research grants, the budget holder is usually the Principal Investigator (PI).

 - Premium economy or business class flights may be considered for longer flights in certain circumstances.
-Always seek the advice of your admin support office before making such bookings.
+Always seek the advice from School before making such bookings.
 Where available, premium economy should always be considered as an alternative to business class.
+It is School policy that all non-economy flights require approval of the Head of School (which may be delegated).

-- Hotel accommodation outside Edinburgh should be booked through Key Travel unless there is a good reason otherwise.
+- Hotel accommodation outside Edinburgh should be booked through Diversity unless there is a good reason otherwise.
 This reason should be documented.

 - There is no financial allowance for staying with friends or relatives.

-- University travel insurance must be arranged for all overseas visits.
-A risk assessment must be provided, where required.
+- University travel insurance must be arranged for all work travel.
+A risk assessment for overseas visits must be provided, where required.

 - Costs will vary depending on location.